espy80/Homework4/README.md

     - We cannot add an extra South lane without an additional North lane too.

 ### Traffic control device
-- Either a "Light" or a "Sign".
+- Either a "Light", "Sign" or "Roundabout"
 - Lights can have different length lights North-South and East-West.
   - We don't have yellow lights.
   - All the times are in seconds.